New

 ONLINE HEALTH ASSESSMENT

-While most men need to be tested around 50 years of age, it is never too late—or too early—to benefit from hormone therapy.
+While most men need to be tested around 50 years of age, it is never too late—or too early—to benefit from testosterone replacement therapy (TRT).

 Our priority is to offer you the best solutions for your specific body, and goals.
 This may require using more traditional hormone therapy options such as pills, injections, or more modern treatments such as pellets.

 Here at Blue Sky MD, we specialize in bioidentical hormone pellet therapy.
-While we also offer more traditional forms of HRT for men like Chlomid and injectable testosterone, we’ve found that pellets offer the best relief with the least side effects.
+We’ve found that pellets offer the best relief with the least side effects.
+Data also supports that hormone replacement therapy with pellet implants is the most effective and the most bio-identical method to deliver hormones in both men and women.

 STEP 1